Burne77a/psr/README.md

 PSR is built with an OS abstraction layer, making it potentially easy to port to other systems.
 This aspect is particularly significant for those interested in adapting the project to different environments.

+### Consensus protocol
+PSR, as previously mentioned, relies on a distributed architecture.
+To achieve a coherent and consistent view across its network, it employs a consensus protocol.
+This protocol is grounded in Viewstamped Replication, albeit with modifications to enhance tolerance for partial connectivity.
+The key distinction between Viewstamped Replication (VSR) and VSR-QC lies in the leader election process.
+In VSR-QC, leaders are elected only if they are connected to a majority of peers, ensuring quorum connectivity.

+A link to the PSR paper will be provided here for further reference.
+However, it is highly recommended for readers to first acquaint themselves with the seminal work by Liskov et al. on Viewstamped Replication.
+This foundational paper, titled "Viewstamped Replication Revisited," is accessible here: [Viewstamped replication revisted](https://dspace.mit.edu/bitstream/handle/1721.1/71763/MIT-CSAIL-TR-2012-021.pdf?sequence=1)

 ### Upcoming Paper

 A detailed paper describing the PSR architecture is in the works and will be published soon.
 Once available, a link to the paper will be provided here for those interested in a deeper dive into the project's theoretical foundations.